 Every service we provide is designed around the needs of our patients and you can be assured that we are passionate about providing high quality patient centred services.

-If you are feeling unwell and you are unsure of what you should do or which service you should attend then the NHS website is a really useful website created by the NHS and designed to help you.
+If you are feeling unwell and you are unsure of what you should do or which service you should attend then the NHS website is a really useful website designed to help you.
 This has an interactive symptoms checker available, which can both reassure and show you other services that may be available and more convenient locally.

 One of the Clinical Commissioning Groups we provide services for has produced a short film about the different alternative services you could access rather than going to A&E as a first port of call.